-CIN:L29130TZ1972PLC000649 304 - A, Trichy Road, Singanallur Coimbatore - 641005.
+CIN: L29130TZ1972PLC000649 304-A, Trichy Road, Singanallur Coimbatore - 641005

-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by SHANTHI GEARS LIMITED [Corporate Identification Number: L29130TZ1972PLC000649] (hereinafter called "the Company").
-Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/ statutory compliances and expressing our opinion thereon.
+We have conducted the Secretarial Audit of the (v) compliance of applicable statutory provisions and the adherence to good corporate practices by SHANTHI GEARS LIMITED [Corporate Identification Number: L29130TZ1972PLC000649] (hereinafter referred as "the Company") for the financial year ended 31 March 2022.
+Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, We hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31 March 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place.
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31 March 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31 March 2021 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31 March 2022 according to the provisions of: